mcsee/Software-Design-Articles/Articles/Productivity/Mastering Atomic Habits/readme.md

 4. Be patient.
 Habits take time to form.
 Don’t get discouraged if you don’t see results immediately.
 Keep at it and it will become second nature.

 5. Reduce Friction.
-Make good habits as easy as possible and even easier.
+Make good habits as easy as possible and even more effortless.

 6. Break tasks into baby steps.
-Follow the 2 minute rule in a small incremental way.
+Follow the 2-minute rule in a small incremental way.

 # Change your environment